-The metropolitan planning process establishes a cooperative, continuous and comprehensive framework for making transportation investment decisions in metropolitan areas.
+- The metropolitan planning process establishes a cooperative, continuous and comprehensive framework for making transportation investment decisions in metropolitan areas.
 In many cases, MPOs provide the only regional, multimodal transportation plans that link transportation to land use, growth and air quality.
 Through the MPO process, local governments,in cooperation and collaboration with state and local transit operators, determine the best mix of transportation investments to meet the long-term transportation needs of a metropolitan area.
-This important role must be strengthened to make metropolitan transportation planning successful.

-- The FAST Act requires adequate regional financial forecasts be developed with the cooperation and collaboration of the state, MPO and public transit agency for use in preparing transportation plans.
+This important role must be strengthened to make metropolitan transportation planning successful. - The FAST Act requires adequate regional financial forecasts be developed with the cooperation and collaboration of the state, MPO and public transit agency for use in preparing transportation plans.
 However, "collaboration, cooperation and consultation" are poorly defined in the context of developing such financial forecasts.
 States are given wide discretion in how and when those estimates of revenues are to be provided and allowing for various interpretations of the regulations.
+DRCOG supports:

-DRCOG supports: - Expanding regulations to require all three entities (DRCOG, the Regional Transportation District and the Colorado Department of Transportation) to agree upon procedures governing the projection of future revenue estimates.
+- Expanding regulations to require all three entities (DRCOG, the Regional Transportation District and the Colorado Department of Transportation) to agree upon procedures governing the projection of future revenue estimates. - Requiring all three agencies to agree upon distribution of estimated revenues.